03 May Life Lesson from a Quail | May 2016

 – You have the opportunity to make the world better, even if it’s by sharing a smile.

-– You’re an important and special part of the life that connects us all.
+– You’re an important, incredible, special part of the life that connects us all.

 Often having what we want begins by acting as if we already have it.